aaryanporwal/joke-genie/workshop.md

 # Craft a Basic CLI App using NodeJS

-Ever wondered how commands in terminal (like `cd`, `ls` ) are written?
+Ever wondered how commands in terminal (like `cd` or `ls` ) are written?

-Did you ever want to make an app that can run directly in  your terminal or command prompt?
+Did you ever want to make an app that can run directly from the comfort of your terminal or command prompt?

+Developers love CLI tools because they can work on any operating system and are extremely efficient.
+This trend is enhanced by the fact that most development platforms these days offer CLI tools first and then add GUI tools on top of that.

 This workshop will serve as a great starter to make CLI _(short for Command Line Interface)_ apps!

 ## What will we be making? 🤔

 Let's make an app that fetches jokes?
-Because who doesn't like jokes?
+Because ... who doesn't like jokes?

 ![A gif that says no idea](https://cloud-grdpgs1h5.vercel.app/0giphy.gif)